-You are able to switch your investment at any time via your Milford Client Portal (see https://portal. milfordasset.com/login for details on how to register and access your account online).
+You are able to switch your investment at any time via your Milford Client Portal or your mobile app (see https://portal.milfordasset.com/login) for details on how to register and access your account online).
 Alternatively, see the PDS or contact us on 0800 662 346 or at info@milfordasset.com for details around switching your investment between the Funds.